 A home warranty is a service contract that helps you pay for repairs if and when major household systems or appliances break down.

-It can be the perfect complement to your homeowners insurance policy, because while the latter pays for damages caused by unexpected events and perils (fire, theft and weather events), home warranties pay for the repair or replacement of appliances and systems that malfunction due to normal wear and tear.
+It can be the perfect complement to your homeowners insurance policy, because while that pays for damages caused by unexpected events and perils (fire, theft and weather events), home warranties pay for the repair or replacement of appliances and systems that malfunction due to normal wear and tear.

 A home warranty could save you money if your appliances and systems are reaching the end of their usable life.
 What’s more, real estate agents often recommend buying a home warranty if you’re selling your home for two reasons: